 Posts tagged "Smart Filter"

 LEGALThe views expressed in this blog are my own and do not necessarily reflect the views of Adobe Systems Incorporated.

-- Live Shapes Properties in Photoshop CC 2014
+- Repositioning a Layer Amidst Layer Groups in Photoshop CC 2014

 - 3D PDF Import/Export in Photoshop CC 2014

 - Seminar and Workshop at Concordia Design in Ponzan, Poland!

 - “Rigged” File Support and 3D Animations in Photoshop CC 2014

 - Animation Support for 3D Printing in Photoshop CC 2014

 - Video Tutorial – Adding Textures to Photographs in Photoshop CC